-Hwy 34 through Loveland is now OPEN after extensive flood reconstruction.
+Hwy 34 through Loveland is OPEN after several years of extensive flood reconstruction.

 Hwy 36/66 through Lyons is the quickest route to Estes Park & RMNP from Denver & the southern Front Range.

 There are two other alternate routes into Estes Park on the East side of the Park -- both involving the Peak-to-Peak Scenic Byway from the south.

 From Boulder, take Hwy 119 (Boulder Canyon) up to join Hwy 72 at Nederland, then continue north to Hwy 7 and into Estes Park.

 From Denver, take I70 to exit 243 at Central City, then take Hwy 119 North to Hwy 72 North until it joins with Hwy 7 North.
 Follow Hwy 7 through Allenspark into Estes Park.

 An alternate route to Hwy 119 from Denver that avoids I70 construction is to take Hwy 6 out of Golden to Hwy 119 North.

 Trail Ridge Road (Hwy 34) across the Continental Divide from Grand Lake into the West side of the Park is open for summer.

 Winter closure is at the Colorado River Trailhead about 10 miles north of Grand Lake, and at Many Parks Curve on the East side.
 Always check before you go by phoning 970-586-1206 for the latest road conditions in the Park, as snow at high elevations can close the road.